 There is often work that must be done after the Final Defense.
-If committee members indicate that changes to the thesis should be made, they should not sign the thesis signature page until they have seen and approved those changes.
+If committee members indicate that changes to the thesis should be made, they should not sign the Report on Requirements and Thesis Approval Form until they have seen and approved those changes.

-Students who do not meet school-wide thesis deadlines may not be able to graduate in the expected term.
+Students who do not meet school-wide thesis deadlines may not graduate in the expected term.